humhub/documentation/docs/admin/search.md

 Index Rebuilding
 ----------------

-If you need to rebuild the search index (e.g. after updating) you need to run following command:
+If you want to rebuild the search index (e.g. after updating/restore backup), you have two methods:

+**Browser**

+Log in to your HumHub with an administrator account and go to the following section: `Administration` -> `Information` -> `Database`.

+On this page click on the button "Rebuild search index".
+The process can take several minutes.

+**Console**

+To start the rebuild job, you need to run following command:

 ```
 cd /path/to/humhub/protected